25

 Some tips to make your encounters with the wildlife more comfortable:

-- If the summer is hot, blue-green alcae might start to appear in lakes and also in the sea.
+• If the summer is hot, blue-green algae might start to appear in lakes and also in the sea.
 This usually happens around July-August.
-You should not swim in water contaminated with blue-green alcae since it may cause symptoms of poisoning.
+You should not swim in water contaminated with blue-green algae since it may cause symptoms of poisoning.

-• The weather in Helsinki changes from season to season.
-The coldest months are usually December, January and February, if visiting Helsinki in this season make sure you bring your warm winter clothes with you.
 March, April, May, October and November can be anything from warm to chilly to rainy – be prepared for anything.
-June, July, August and September are usually warm to even hot but remember, Helsinki is located next to the sea so it might be windy.
+June, July, August and September are usually warm to even hot.
+But remember, Helsinki is located next to the sea so quite often the mild sea breeze keeps the temperature pleasant.

 • Finland is famous for the Northern lights or the Aurora borealis.
 They are a magnificent wonder of the nature.
 Unfortunately, Helsinki isn’t the best place to see them, since the city is located quite south and there are lots of city lights interfering with the view.
 It is best to travel to Northern Finland for better chances to see the Northern lights.
 This being said; sometimes - and if you are very lucky - it is possible to see pale Northern lights also in Helsinki during the dark and clear nights in autumn and winter.